GoGetCorp/GoGetGoTask/README.md

 * This is the type that we shall send into one of the channels

 2. Write 2 functions one named and one anonymous
+* You can choose any name you want for the first function
 * The named function will accept 2 channels, A and B
 * Channel A is responsible for holding GGevents
 * Channel B is responsible for holding integers